Faculty Eligibility & Program Commitments

 - UC Berkeley non-ladder faculty with permanence of employment (e.g. Continuing Lecturers, Associate Adjunct Professors, etc.) are also eligible.

-- Starting with the 23-24 cohort, each faculty mentor may sponsor a maximum of two applicants to the program (and if the selection committee so decides, both may be selected).
+- Each faculty mentor may sponsor a maximum of two applicants to the program (and if the selection committee so decides, both may be selected).

 Faculty Mentor Commitments & Stipend